anoma/nspec/docs/arch/system/state/resource_machine/data_structures/action.md

 ## `create`

-Given a set of input resource objects `consumedResources: Set (NullifierKey, Resource, RootRef)`, a set of output resource plaintexts `createdResources: Set Resource`, and `applicationData`, including a set of application inputs required by resource logics, a _proven_ action is computed the following way:
+Given a set of input resource objects `consumedResources: Set (NullifierKey, Resource, CMtreePath)`, a set of output resource plaintexts `createdResources: Set Resource`, and `applicationData`, including a set of application inputs required by resource logics, a _proven_ action is computed the following way:

 1. Partition action into compliance units and compute a compliance proof for each unit.
 Put the information about the units in `action.complianceUnits`
 2. For each resource, compute a resource logic proof.
 Associate each proof with the tag of the resource and the logic hash reference.
 Put the resulting map in `action.resourceLogicProofs`